Rimblehelm/rim-xmg-lib/README.md

 ```

 The script will create the environment and add a protection rule requiring reviews from the specified users or teams.
 Use this if you want a human to approve the release job before GitHub Actions publishes the package.

+Notes & troubleshooting for reviewers:
+- Reviewer entries must be valid GitHub usernames or an `org/team-slug` (e.g., `myorg/docs-team`).
+If a user or team is not found you'll get a 404 from the API.
+- The workflow runs with a token: prefer using the `ADMIN_GITHUB_TOKEN` repository secret (a PAT) with `repo` and `admin:org` scopes when creating reviewers for org teams.
+- If the script cannot add reviewers automatically it will still create the environment; you will then need to add the reviewer(s) manually via Settings → Environments → <env> → Protection rules.

 Create `docs` environment for docs deploy
 ---------------------------------------